The Day-to-Day as a Search Manager

 Tips to Become a Search Manager

-Landing your first Search Manager job can be a difficult process.
-But once you’ve landed your first, getting the next one should be easier–as long as you’ve kept up with new best practices.
+Landing your first Search Manager job can be challenging.
+But once you’ve landed your first, getting the next one should be easier—as long as you stay current with best practices.
 A mock interview is a great way to start preparing for a Search Manager job search.
-Practice what you’ll say in an interview before the actual interview.
-Some interviewers might ask questions about how you’ll handle Google penalties, others might be more concerned with how you change your strategies when a search engine updates or they may want to know how you’ll stay up-to-date on search engine changes.
+Practice your responses before the actual interview.
+Some interviewers might ask questions about how you would handle Google penalties; others might be more concerned with how you change your strategies when a search engine updates, or they might want to know how you’ll stay up-to-date on search engine changes.

 Most interviewers will want to know your long-term plan for maintaining relevance.
-Some interviewers might know that they need SEO help but have no idea what questions they need to ask you.
+Some interviewers might know that they need SEO help but have no idea what questions to ask.
 Be prepared for both types of interviews.
-You may have to speak the lingo in some interviews while keeping the jargon out of it for others.
+You may have to use industry terminology in some interviews while avoiding jargon in others.

-If you haven’t landed your first job yet and you need portfolio items, consider working for a friend or acquaintance for free on a limited campaign or working freelance to gain some experience.
-You will need to demonstrate any search management projects that you can.
+If you haven’t landed your first job yet and you need to build your portfolio, consider working for a friend or acquaintance for free on a limited campaign or working freelance to gain some experience.
+You will need to demonstrate any search management projects you have completed.
 If you’ve worked in SEO, SEM, or digital marketing in the past, you likely have ample experience to showcase in your portfolio.

-The key points employers will be looking for in your portfolio are the data-driven results from your work, the strategy behind it, and information both the audience and client.
-You might consider formatting your portfolio pieces as a case study so that you can incorporate your strategies, client information and feedback, as well as the results and the actual campaign itself.
+The key points employers will be looking for in your portfolio are the data-driven results from your work, the strategy behind it, and information relevant to both the audience and the client.
+You might consider formatting your portfolio pieces as a case study so that you can incorporate your strategies, client background and feedback, as well as the results and the actual campaign itself.

 What Job Titles Would a Search Manager Hold?

-Job titles and their responsibilities for the Search Marketer position will vary from employer to employer.
-Each company will have their own specific set of needs, team makeup, and budget so you’ll find variety even within the same job title.
-Adjacent specialist titles are also completely obtainable for a qualified Search Manager.
+Job titles and the responsibilities for the Search Marketer position will vary from employer to employer.
+Each company will have its own specific set of needs, team composition, and budget, so you will find variation even within the same job title.
+Related specialist titles are also attainable for qualified Search Managers.
 In-house, freelance, and remote positions are all possible for the Search Manager position.

 Search Managers can look for these job titles: